 There is, however, an exception worth noting.
 Circuitry associated with the stereo input has sample rate conversion (SRC) capability, allowing virtually any stereo digital audio signal to be connected.
 A signal connected to the stereo input can have an independent sample rate and timing reference while still being monitored correctly.
-Refer to the Technical Notes section of this user guide for a detailed review of the SRC capability.
+Refer to the Technical Notes section for a detailed review of the SRC capability.